Atrial fibrillation, aka A-Fib, and How It Could be Related to your Thyroid (even if you think you don’t have a thyroid problem!)

-Why might being hypothyroid, or being on a poor treatment with Synthroid or levothyroxine (thus continued hypo for all too many), increase the risk of AFib?
+Why might being hypothyroid, underdosed on thyroid meds, or being on a poor treatment with Synthroid or levothyroxine (thus continued hypo for all too many), increase the risk of AFib?

-- …Raise cholesterol in some, sooner or later, report many hypothyroid patients who are either undiagnosed, or on Synthroid or levo.
+- …can raise cholesterol in some, sooner or later, report many hypothyroid patients who are either undiagnosed, or on Synthroid or levo.
 And there is some evidence that high cholesterol increases the risk of AFib for some.7

-- …Raise blood pressure too high in some, sooner or later, report many hypothyroid patients who are either undiagnosed, or on Synthroid or levo.
+- …can raise blood pressure too high in some, sooner or later, report many hypothyroid patients who are either undiagnosed, or on Synthroid or levo.
 And prolonged high blood pressure has been associated as a risk for AFib.8

-- …Cause excessive weight gain in some, report many hypothyroid patients who are either undiagnosed, or on Synthroid or levo.
+- …can cause excessive weight gain in some, report many hypothyroid patients who are either undiagnosed, or on Synthroid or levo.
 And there is an association between excessive weight/obesity and Afib.9

-- …Cause heart problems in some, as reported by some patients.
+- …can cause heart problems in some, as reported by some patients.
 And this can lead to a diagnosis of AFib for some along with other heart issues.10 See this page about T3 and your heart.

-- …Get worse as we age or show up for the first time, and may be one reason why there is more Afib for those getting older (besides genetic reasons).
+- …can get worse as we age or show up for the first time, and may be one reason why there is more Afib for those getting older (besides genetic reasons).

-- …Cause sleep apnea in some, a risk factor for AFib11 Additionally, being undiagnosed or poorly treated hypothyroid can cause low cortisol, which in turn can give a diagnosis of sleep apnea.
+- …can cause sleep apnea in some, a risk factor for AFib11 Additionally, being undiagnosed or poorly treated hypothyroid can cause low cortisol, which in turn can give a diagnosis of sleep apnea.

 P.S.
 Hyperthyroidism, asa Graves disease, is also a risk factor for AFib if not treated.

 Yes, there can be other causes for AFib as explained above that might have nothing to do with hypothyroidism!
 Hopefully you are working with a doctor.
-But since there appears to be strong connections to hypothyroidism, too, it might be worth one’s time to see if this is one cause.
+But since there appears to be strong connections to hypothyroidism, too, as well as having an adrenal problem in some, it might be worth one’s time to see if these are the cause.

-Here’s an interesting article making a supposition that having low aldosterone (and low cortisol) may be a risk factor for AFib: http://www.afibbers.org/resources/aldosterone.pdf
+Here’s an interesting article making a supposition that having low aldosterone, another steroid in the adrenals (and low cortisol) may be a risk factor for AFib: http://www.afibbers.org/resources/aldosterone.pdf